 Vodafone is a telecoms powerhouse, offering mobile, fixed-line, IoT and hosting services in 26 countries globally.
 B2B sales are a core driver of Vodafone’s success with 30% of their £47 billion annual revenue coming from the enterprise market.

 Vodafone had noticed a critical change in the mindset of their business customers.
 Telecommunications were no longer being viewed simply as a ‘utility’ but as a strategic business consideration.
 This had two important implications:

 Creating a research-led thought leadership programme was the perfect response to this situation.
 High-value content could not only raise brand visibility and create opportunities for one-on-one sales discussions, it could do so in a way which firmly positioned Vodafone as a partner who understood the world of work.

 Recognising this, Vodafone engaged long-term partners Circle Research and Geometry to help create the Perspective series.
 Two years in and the programme has won several awards and delivered an ROI in excess of 8,000%.View our services

 Creating the Perspective series was a collaborative effort.
-Circle designed the strategy, conducted research to substantiate the point-of-view and wrote the end report.
+Circle, the UK’s go-to market research agency, designed the strategy, conducted research to substantiate the point-of-view and wrote the end report.
 Geometry, Vodafone’s marketing partner, embellished the report with case studies and expert third-party commentary then promoted the content.
 And throughout, Vodafone led the programme and ensured that it remained closely aligned to corporate goals.